briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 ## 341.06   Employment of drivers of commercial vehicles

-1. _(a)_ Each employer shall require every applicant for employment as a driver of a commercial motor vehicle to provide the applicant’s employment history for the ten years preceding the date the employment application is submitted to the prospective employer.
+1. _(a)_ Each employer shall require every applicant for employment as a driver of a commercial motor vehicle to provide the applicant's employment history for the ten years preceding the date the employment application is submitted to the prospective employer.
 The following information shall be submitted:

-    1. _(1)_ A list of the names and addresses of the applicant’s previous employers for which the applicant was the operator of a commercial motor vehicle;
+    1. _(1)_ A list of the names and addresses of the applicant's previous employers for which the applicant was the operator of a commercial motor vehicle;